vkhazin/elasticsearch-2d-courseware/content/chapter-07/TimelionEx.md

 1. In the formula area type: `.es(*)`
 1. Select a time range of the last 2 years
 1. Select the play button to update the presentation to present a typical time-series chart
-1. Zoom-in to a more active time period of the chart before the next steps
 1. In the formula area, extend the expression to `.es(*).derivative()`
 1. Select '1h' for the time interval from the drop-down list
 1. And select the play button again - variation for the number of events on an hourly basis will be presented